ApeWorX/ape/docs/plugins.rst

     Ape uses pluggy for plugin management.
 The @plugins.register decorator hooks into ape core.
     The plugin process looks for all local installed site packages that start with ``ape_``.
 This doesn't use ``pip`` directly but you can think of it like ``pip``.
     The plugin process will loop through these potential ape plugins and see which ones have created a plugin type registration.
-    If the plugin type registration is found, then ``ape`` knows that this package is a plugin, and `ape` attempts to process the plugin according to registration interface.
+    If the plugin type registration is found, then ``ape`` knows that this package is a plugin and attempts to process it according to registration interface.
 	Then we have a set of registered plugins that the registration process defines it needs.
 The @hookspec decorator describes how the plugin works.
     API Object registration
     CLI registration